StanfordBioinformatics/loom/deploy/README.md

 Also, you can find your project ID, client ID, and client secret by following these instructions: http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/#obtaining-your-client-id-and-client-secret

+Finally, you may need to add a firewall rule to your Google Cloud Project to allow connecting to instances from your machine: https://cloud.google.com/compute/docs/networking#firewalls

 #### 4. Test your elasticluster installation:

 ```